learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## raise

 You can also manually `raise` exceptions if needed.
 It accepts an optional error type, which can be either a built-in or a user defined one (see [docs.python: User-defined Exceptions](https://docs.python.org/3/tutorial/errors.html#user-defined-exceptions)).
-And you can optionally specify an error message.
-Here's an example:
+And you can optionally specify an error message. `raise` by itself re-raises the currently active exception, if any (`RuntimeError` otherwise).

 ```ruby
 >>> def sum2nums(n1, n2):